Styyx1/ADT/README.md

 - Could not download x:
 	- Big files can fail to download due to connection issues.
 You can either run wabbajack again or download the file manually.
 If you decide to manually download it, make sure to place it in the same place as the other downloads.

-	- **Make sure you have downloaded the Creation Kit for Special Edition and not the ancient Creation Kit for Legendary Edition!**
+- Unable to download Data_ccbgssse037-curios
- 	- **Make sure your version of Rare Curios is from within the Game and not from verifying with steam**
+    - You missed the big warning sign in [Pre-Installation](#pre-installation).
+Go back there and read it.
         - If you think this is daft for a list without AE DLC support, we do so as well.
 You are welcome to complain to Wabbajack about this along with any other issues you have with the application.
 We do not support any issues with the application.

 - x is not a whitelisted download: